Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 The SUPPORT Act gives HCA reasonable access, if permitted by state law, to prescription drug monitoring program databases administered or accessed by other state agencies, and may facilitate reasonable access to those databases for any Apple Health enrolled provider or any managed care organization (MCO).
 The act also permits HCA to share information from the databases with providers and managed care entities to the same extent that the State agency is permitted under State law.
 In other words, this provision clarifies states’ ability to access and share data from prescription drug program databases, consistent with the parameters established in state law, including with providers and MCOs, and in adherence to applicable security and privacy protections and laws.

-HCA is currently working to analyze and summarize the changes.
-We will have more specific information and an implementation plan by June 15, 2019.
+- HCA is currently working to analyze and summarize the changes.
+We will have more specific information by September 1, 2019.
 Please check back regularly for updates.
 HCA will also send out provider alert updates as needed.
 You can sign up for alerts if you have not already.